anthem53/AutoActivityManager/README.md

 # TO DO LIST

-+ To implement the timer system
-   - To set the time that the main program run target programs.
-      * this part is user experience part. so Need to test many times.
-   - To calculate the left time to goal time.
 + To execute python code in this shell program at every day.
 + To execute python code at every N days
-+ To add new window for register every day or every N days.
-+ To find good model for day system

 # Done List from TO DO LIST